Mike Enoch: Doxing incident

 In January 2017, users of the imageboard website 8chan leaked the identities of several of its key contributors, including Enoch, and revealed that his wife was Jewish and that their wedding had featured traditional Jewish rites and chanting.
-Prior to the dox, Enoch’s wife had appeared as a guest on The Daily Shoah, in which she had concealed her ethnicity while promoting antisemitic memes.
-Through his work, Enoch ridicules African Americans, Jews, and other minorities, advocates racial discrimination, and promotes conspiracy theories such as Holocaust denial and white genocide.
+According to Salon.com, prior to the dox, Enoch's wife had appeared as a guest on The Daily Shoah to promote antisemitic memes.

 Other information released included the names of his family members, his job as a software developer, his home address on Manhattan's Upper East Side neighborhood, and his hometown of Maplewood, New Jersey.
 After initially attempting to deny the reports, Enoch later admitted that the allegations were true.
 Though Enoch initially planned to leave the network, he quickly changed his mind and vowed to continue his activities.
-However, the fact that the released biographical information about Enoch contradicted his professed ideology led many listeners of TDS questioned the authenticity of Enoch’s commitment to the views he espoused on the show.
+However, the fact that the released biographical information about Enoch contradicted his professed ideology led many listeners of TDS to question the authenticity of Enoch's commitment to the views he espoused on the show.

+Personal life

-In an audio statement released on their podcast, Daily Shoah co-host Seventh Son announced that Enoch and his wife were separating.
-The revelation was met with mixed but mostly supportive reactions from individuals including David Duke, and Richard B. Spencer.
+In a 2017 audio statement released on their podcast, Daily Shoah co-host Seventh Son announced that Enoch and his wife were separating.
+The revelation was met with mixed but mostly supportive reactions from individuals including David Duke and Richard B. Spencer.

-Enoch’s father asked his son to change his surname because of his neo-Nazi political activities.
+Enoch's father asked his son to change his surname because of his neo-Nazi political activities.

 Political activities

 After U.S. Congressman Steve King tweeted praise for Netherlands political candidate Geert Wilders's stance against further immigration to Europe, Enoch joined other alt-right voices in approval of King's position, stating "King doubles down.
 Great job.
 Take note cucks, this is how you *actually* fight the left."

 On 18 April 2017, Enoch joined Richard B. Spencer in giving a talk at Auburn University where he expressed that he and the movement were breaking away from the new direction that the Trump administration was taking.
 While Auburn administration had initially cancelled the planned event, citing safety concerns, Enoch assisted Spencer in filing a lawsuit on First Amendment grounds.
 United States federal judge William Keith Watkins issued a ruling requiring Auburn to allow Spencer and Enoch to speak.

 In April 2018, he was retweeted by Ann Coulter following his dissemination of conspiracy theories relating to the Douma chemical attack in Syria claiming it was faked.
 After Newsweek asked Twitter for a comment, his account was suspended.

 In addition to his founding of a neo-Nazi media network, Enoch has drawn attention for his role in organizing book burnings.

+Peinovich was the chair of the National Justice Party, an antisemitic group that posted political demands on its website but had no actual party registration in the U.S. Following the 2023 attack on Israel by Hamas, Peinovich wrote "Hats off to the Palestinians for taking bold and courageous action in their own cause and showing us that the Zionist regime is not invincible."